More case studies with HISTAR®

 ArcelorMittal's HISTAR® steel optimises The Bow's external diagrid structure

-With 236 m, Foster + Partners' The Bow was Calgary's highest skyscraper when it was completed in 2012.
+At 236 metres high, Foster + Partners' The Bow was Calgary's highest skyscraper when it was completed in 2012.
 Its iconic, curved design with an external diagrid structure made of ArcelorMittal's HISTAR® steel is the result of climate analysis and contributes to the building's environmental performance.

 Architectural design shaped by climate analysis

-The Bow is a bold new landmark on the Calgary skyline and equally significant in urban, social and environmental terms.
-Its form is shaped by climate analysis: Facing south, the tower curves towards the sun to take advantage of daylight and heat, while maximazing the space for offices with views of the Rocky Mountains.
+The Bow is a bold new landmark on the Calgary skyline and equally significant in urban, social, and environmental terms.
+Its form is shaped by climate analysis: Facing south, the tower curves towards the sun to take advantage of daylight and heat, while maximising the space for offices with views of the Rocky Mountains.

-By turning the convex façade into the prevailing wind, the structural loads are minimized, which contributed to reducing the amount of steel used for the inherently efficient diagrid system.
-The external diagrid structure consists of triangular shaped steel sections spanning six storeys and helps to visually break down the size of the building.
+By turning the convex facade to the prevailing wind, the structural loads are minimised, which contributed to reducing the amount of steel used for the inherently efficient diagrid system.
+The external diagrid structure consists of triangular-shaped steel sections spanning six storeys and helps to visually break down the size of the building.

-As the first major development on the east side of Centre Street, an important axis through downtown Calgary, the 58 storey tower also establishes a connection with its surrounding buildings.
+As the first major development on the east side of Centre Street, an important axis through central Calgary, the 58-storey tower also establishes a connection with its surrounding buildings.
 At two points it is fused with the city's system of enclosed walkways offering a retreat from the region's harsh winters.
-Also the second floor is open for the public and offers shops, restaurants and cafes.
+Also, the second floor is open to the public and offers shops, restaurants, and cafes.

 On the outside, the building's arch shape defines a large landscaped public plaza with a landmark sculpture by Spanish artist Jaume Plensa in its centre.

-The Bow is the country's tallest commercial office building outside of Toronto and provides a headquarters for the companies Encana and Cenovus, offering a total of 195.000 sqm above grade and 6 levels below grade (97.000sqm) with parking spaces for 1375 cars.
+The Bow is the country's tallest commercial office building outside of Toronto and provides a headquarters for the companies Encana and Cenovus, offering a total of 195 000 m2 above grade and six levels below grade (97 000 m2) with parking spaces for 1375 cars.

-The office floors are punctuated by three skygardens that provide natural ventilation, each of them is six storeys high.
-In the part of the building that is curved inwards, the glazed façade is pulled forward and a series of atria was created.
-They run the full height of the tower, and act as climatic buffer zones insulating the building.
-Both atria and skygardens help to significantly reduce the building's energy consumption.
+The office floors are punctuated by three sky gardens that provide natural ventilation, each of them is six storeys high.
+In the part of the building that is curved inwards, the glazed facade was pulled forward and a series of atria was created.
+They run the full height of the tower and act as climatic buffer zones insulating the building.
+Both the atria and the sky gardens help to significantly reduce the building's energy consumption.

-The sky gardens also have a social significance: as each floor has been sized to accomodate a whole business unit, there was the need to promote collaboration across the companies: the three sky gardens that project into the atria at levels 24, 42 and 54 enable vertical access to the office floors and incorporate trees, seating, meeting rooms, catering facilities and local elevator cores.
+The sky gardens also have a social significance: As each floor has been sized to accomodate a whole business unit, there was the need to promote collaboration across the companies.
+The three sky gardens that project into the atria at levels 24, 42, and 54 enable vertical access to the office floors and incorporate trees, seating, meeting rooms, catering facilities, and local lift cores.
 An auditorium can be found on the top floor.

-Given the design and sustainability goals, the geometry of the building, cladding design, interior and exterior aesthetics and space planning, steel was a natural choice for the building's structure.
-The use of high strenght structural steels offered additional advantages: smaller vertical load carrying members allow the use of light-weight long span floor framing, larger column-free areas for more open spaces and higher flexibility and – not to forget – more economical foundations due to its reduced weight.
+Given the design and sustainability goals, the geometry of the building, cladding design, interior and exterior aesthetics, and space planning, steel was a natural choice for the building's structure.
+The use of high strength structural steels offered additional advantages.
+Smaller vertical load-carrying members allow the use of light-weight long span floor framing, larger column-free areas for more open spaces and higher flexibility and – not to forget – more economical foundations due to its reduced weight.

-The building's characteristic perimeter diagrid frame acts as one of its structural systems that make up the hybrid lateral force resisting system (LFRS).
+The building's characteristic perimeter diagrid frame acts as one of its structural systems that make up the hybrid Lateral Force Resisting System (LFRS).
 It consists of three primary braced frames on the curved south elevation and two on the north elevation, combined with steel moment resisting and braced frames.
-Three conventional secondary bracing systems augment the lateral stiffness of the tower, one is situated around the main elevator core in the center and two along the core stairs in the building's so called “fingers”.
+Three conventional secondary bracing systems augment the lateral stiffness of the tower - one is situated around the main lift core in the centre and two along the core stairs in the building's so called 'fingers'.